Sinai factors of nonsingular systems: Bernoulli shifts and Anosov flows: Upper bounds on the entropy of a finitary factor

 Recall that $f$ has in addition an SRB measure $\mu_f$ which is an ergodic $f$-invariant measure such for all continuous function $\varphi:M\to M$, we have for $\vol_M$-almost every $y \in M$ that

 This asymptotic condition has a useful reformulation in terms of weak convergence of measures.
 For $y\in M$, define a sequence of measures The SRB property gives that $\vol_M$-almost every $y\in M$, the measure $\nu_n^y$ converges weakly to $\mu_f$ as $n\to\infty$.
 A point $y\in M$ is a \dff{generic point} for $\mu_f$ if $\nu_n^y$ converges weakly to $\mu_f$.
-Using this formulation we have the following. \begin{lemma} Let $f$ be a transitive, $C^2$ Anosov diffeomorphism on a compact manifold $M$.
+We will use this formulation in the proof of the following lemma. \begin{lemma} Let $f$ be a transitive, $C^2$ Anosov diffeomorphism on a compact manifold $M$.
 Consider symbolic dynamics for $f$ as given in Theorem \ref{sinai-sym}.
-Then $\vol_M\big(\bigcup_{n\in\Z}\bigcup_{v\in V}f^n\partial R_v\big)=0$. \end{lemma} We note that in Lemma \ref{claim}, a volume a.c.i.p.\ may not exist making the proof a bit harder.
+Then $\vol_M\big(\bigcup_{n\in\Z}\bigcup_{v\in V}f^n\partial R_v\big)=0$. \end{lemma} We note that in Lemma \ref{claim}, a volume a.c.i.p.\ may not exist, making the proof a bit harder.
+Our proof will involve revisiting some technical lemmas and arguments regarding Markov partitions that can be found in \cite{MR2423393}.
+We will show that a point on the boundary fails to be generic with respect to an SRB measure.
+We thank Yuri Lima for his interest in the lemma and pointing out an important error in an earlier version of its proof.

-\begin{proof}[Proof of Lemma \ref{claim}] By \cite{MR0399421}, there exists $\mu_f$, an SRB measure for $f$.
-As in the proof of \cite[Theorem 4.1]{MR2423393}, the set is a closed $f$-invariant set.
-By ergodicity of $f$ with respect to $\mu_f$, either $\mu_f(C)=0$ or $\mu_f(M\setminus C)=1$.
-Since $\mu_f$ gives positive measure to every open set, in particular to $M\setminus C$, we see that